What Is A Sinus Lift?

 The “Sinus Floor Augmentation Procedure,” more commonly known as a “Sinus Lift,” is essentially a bone graft.
 It’s a technique developed to allow dental surgeons to place dental implants when the option would otherwise be impossible.
 This is because over time the sinus bone can thin out and lack the structure and strength needed to place dental implants in the upper arch.

-A sinus lift is essentially a bone graft.
-While bone grafts of any kind are to be taken seriously and performed by trusted, experienced specialists, they are a well-known procedure and generally considered to be safe and highly effective.
-While all surgery carries a certain level of risk, the sinus lift has been performed all over the world with predictable and consistent results.
-It is important to understand that any discomforts experienced from a sinus lift procedure and recovery time are temporary.
-Being able to use dental implants, however, will give you the freedom to consume normal healthy foods, a difference that has the potential to improve the quality of your life and health significantly.
+Bone grafts are safe and highly effective.
+While all surgery carries a certain level of risk, sinus lifts have been performed all over the world with predictable and consistent results.
+Having dental implants will give you the freedom to consume normal healthy foods which in turn will improve your quality of life and health significantly.

 Why Choose Us

 We are a group of award-winning dentists that covers a full range of specialties.

 Our dynamic team approach guarantees you the very best care we have to offer.

 We are all committed to excellence and exceeding the expectations of our patients.